kpradeep12/live-score-board/README.md

 # Live Score Board

 Track team score by displaying live score on the screen (Smart TV, Computer, Phone, Tablet) using browser.
 This application will track score of two teams (red, blue).
+Feed the score to app using Flic buttons

 ![Live Score Board](https://thetechstack.net/assets/images/projects/live-score-board/live-score-board.jpg)